 For the year as a whole, Formycon anticipates continued highly positive results, raising its turnover forecast from Euro 36 million to Euro 40 million.

 The company’s financial resources remain as solid as ever, regardless of the increase in expenditure on development: Stocks of liquid assets, which comprise cash, checks, bank deposits and securities, totaled Euro 11.82 million on the day of reporting.
 Including short-term receivables from deliveries and services worth Euro 8.42 million, Formycon’s liquid assets totaled around Euro 20.23 million.
 The Group’s equity ratio stands at 79 percent and is higher than industry average, as in previous years.

-Formycon AG, as the company’s central development and operational unit, achieved a turnover of Euro 4.80 million (previous year: 7.05 million) during the first six months, with the result from the first half-year being Euro -2.88 (-1.23) million.
-This change in turnover is essentially due to the shift of development activities to the respective project companies.
+Formycon AG, as the company’s central development and operational unit, achieved a turnover of Euro 18.91 million during the first half of 2018 (previous year: Euro 4.80 million), with the result from this period being Euro 7.7 million (-2.88).
+Turnover was essentially generated, as in the past, from development services for proprietary projects.

-You will find the full half-year report on the Internet at https://www.formycon.com/en/investors/financial-reports/.
+The full half-year report can be found on the Internet at https://www.formycon.com/en/investors/financial-reports/.